 The extermination of a whole people … of the old Tasmanians by her countrymen, her ancestors.
 Is this, finally, what lies behind this hearing, this trial, the question of historical guilt?28

 Tasmania’s frontier was arguably no more violent, nor disastrous, for Aboriginal people than the other Australian frontiers (indeed Ryan demonstrates there were ‘much lower’ rates of deaths of Aboriginal people in Tasmania compared to colonial Victoria and Queensland).29 But the idea of extinction has made it seem so, made it seem a clear a case genocide.
 While the terms were often used interchangeably from the 1970s, they are distinct: Ann Curthoys argues that the Tasmanian Aborigines did not become extinct, but they did suffer genocide.
-She is joined by James Boyce, and, even more recently by Lyndall Ryan, but this is a marked shift; Ryan did not draw this conclusion in the first two editions of her book The Aboriginal Tasmanians, while Henry Reynolds has carefully questioned the broad assumption that genocide occured in Tasmania.30 Still Ryan and Reynolds were targets in the first shots in the History Wars.
+She is joined by James Boyce, and, even more recently by Lyndall Ryan, but this is a marked shift; Ryan did not draw this conclusion in the first two editions of her book The Aboriginal Tasmanians, while Henry Reynolds has carefully questioned the broad assumption that genocide occurred in Tasmania.30 Still Ryan and Reynolds were targets in the first shots in the History Wars.
 It was arguably the popular presentations of Tasmania’s past that were Keith Windschuttle’s true targets; what inspires shame tempts controversy.31 While the conservative voices have found traction, and white Australia has shown impatience with black-arm-band guilt, Tasmania remains the bloodiest chapter in our history.

 But is it ‘our’ history, or is it ‘their’ history: part of what has made Tasmania, in Jim Davidson’s words, ‘‘always seem … “different”?
 Both.
 As it seems cut off and distant, mainlanders have long imposed their own myths and converse realities upon their island state.
 It is not part of the ‘sunburnt country’; it is the politicised and historicised Wilderness of mountains and mists; a place haunted by a maudlin past of brutalised convicts and eradicated Aborigines.
 A story of extinction allows white Australians to share the old Tasmanians’ shame with the added convenience of living somewhere else.
-Truganini can still symbolise the guilt of a nation, but she also belongs to another island, a place so unlike ours it is not really part of us at all.
+Trukanini can still symbolise the guilt of a nation, but she also belongs to another island, a place so unlike ours it is not really part of us at all.
 ‘Our own little Gothic repository’, as Davidson puts it.32 An off-shore historical dumping ground.
 Or in the words of Onsman (paraphrasing Martin Flanagan): ‘By accepting that the Tasmanians exterminated “their” Aborigines, the rest of Australia can heap its collective guilt upon the island state, secure in the knowledge that they, at least, weren’t as bad as that.’33

 Confession makes us clean.
 Tasmania has been useful in shaping a fresher, whiter, Australia.
 But who has borne the cost of such cleansing?
 If The Last Tasmanian was a turning point for the construction of a new national identity, what did it mean to those who it claimed were no longer there?

 ‘RACIST!
 This film denies Tasmanian Aborigines their LAND RIGHTS’, proclaimed banners pasted over posters of The Last Tasmanian.
 Protests were staged at cinemas in Hobart, Melbourne and Sydney.
-‘How can a film be damned as “racist” when its main burden is an indictment of the whites of what they did to the blacks?’ asked Tom Haydon.34 (Midnight Oil songwriters asked a similar question when Tasmanian Aborigines objected to the description of Truganini as ‘the last Tasmanian’ in their Earth and Sun and Moon album sleeve notes).35 Tasmanian Aboriginal leader Michael Mansell explained: ‘Whites today must be shown the irreparable damage that their ancestors did to our heritage.’
+‘How can a film be damned as “racist” when its main burden is an indictment of the whites of what they did to the blacks?’ asked Tom Haydon.34 (Midnight Oil songwriters asked a similar question when Tasmanian Aborigines objected to the description of Trukanini as ‘the last Tasmanian’ in their Earth and Sun and Moon album sleeve notes).35 Tasmanian Aboriginal leader Michael Mansell explained: ‘Whites today must be shown the irreparable damage that their ancestors did to our heritage.’
 But The Last Tasmanian ‘perpetuates past myths … undermines the current struggle of Aboriginal people for recognition of our rights and identity’.36

 The film did not exclude contemporary Aborigines; it misrepresented them.
-They are filmed scattering Truganini’s ashes in 1976 (her pleas were never forgotten), but their strident voices are edited out.
+They are filmed scattering Trukanini’s ashes in 1976 (her pleas were never forgotten), but their strident voices are edited out.
 When they speak it is to deny their Aboriginal identity.
 A Cape Barren Island woman tells the camera while (ironically) plucking a mutton bird: ‘I’m a descendant.
 I’m not an Aboriginal.
 I’m only a descendant of one.
 Just compare the Aboriginals that were here with the descendants living today—there’s a hell of a difference.’

 Since 1973 the Commonwealth Government had funded an Aboriginal legal service as part of the Tasmanian Information Centre, which by 1977 was called the Tasmanian Aboriginal Centre (TAC).
 To accept Commonwealth funding was to accept the title ‘Aboriginal’.
 But for many people, who had grown up with other names for themselves, such as ‘half-castes’ or ‘Islanders’, this change in nomenclature was difficult, even disrespectful, to the ‘old people’.
 It is a dispute that has largely passed (the Cape Barren Islander regretted her comments).
 The Last Tasmanian could have documented this dispute, indeed Rhys Jones said to me that the film’s title should have had a question mark, but it never raised the idea of survival.
 It was, in Haydon’s words, ‘essentially the story of the full-blood Tasmanian Aborigines, and how they were wiped out’.37